unional/iso-error/packages/google-cloud-api/GOOGLE_CLOUD_DESIGN.md

 ## Errors

-We follows the error model of the Google Cloud Design.
+We follow the error model of the Google Cloud Design.

 - <https://cloud.google.com/apis/design/errors>